 You may be saying, “Bless her heart,” as you shake your head while imagining sweet little rhymes about clouds and flowers.

 But I really do write poetry, and it’s usually not about sweet or rhyme-y things.

 I’ve even served as the vice-president of the local poetry organization, not that that means my poems are any good, but still.
 And yes, there’s actually a poetry organization in my small town, so thank you to one of The Shiny Butter Blog’s original readers who introduced me to the organization and in turn reignited my love from back in college for writing poetry.

-So in the past six years-ish, poetry and I have gotten serious about each other.
+So in the past eight years-ish, poetry and I have gotten kind of serious about each other.

 But… poetry, of all things?